BPCL vs HPCL vs IOCL – Analysis of Oil Marketing Companies in India4 min read

 - However ,till Q3FY20, all companies had stable margins in the range of 0.8% – 4.7%.

-- Gross Refining Margins are dependent on two factors majorly – Value of final output products and value of losses of fuel.
+- A refiner’s gross margin depends on two major factors – the value of the final output products and the value of the fuel losses.

 - Thus, if the refinery produces high value products and has less spillage/ wastage, its GRM is higher.